Darth-Apple/Simple-MyBB-Reputation-Bars/readme.md

 <h2>Reputation Bars</h2>

-This is a simple plugin that creates a progress bar for user reputations on their posts (below their avatars).
-This plugin is safe for live installations and has been tested.
-As this is a first-version plugin, we encourage you to report any bugs or suggestions you may encounter! :)

 This plugin allows you to create progress bars based on users reputation level on their posts (below their avatars).
 The plugin is safe for live installations and has been tested on a clean and default MyBB installation.

 _Note: The plugin has recently been remade, as such we hope you can help by reporting to us any bugs and/or issues you experience with the plugin for improvement._